wjzhao25/tensor-ingester/README.md

 sigs A B C
 ```

-Given that we don't know what the correct sequence of sigs are, we define mistakes as responses that are incorrect is terms of 1. being out of order
+Given that we don't know what the correct sequence of sigs are, we define mistakes as responses that are incorrect is terms of

+1. being out of order
-2. cursor does exist in peek ahead
+2. cursor doesn't exist in peek ahead

-    We perform a peek ahead where we make a second request with limit + 10 to see if last sig that we use a cursor is not incorrect.
-If the cursor is in the peek ahead and the peek ahead is in order then we consider the cursor as correct
+We utilize a 'peek ahead' approach to verify the accuracy of the cursor.
+As we lack knowledge of the sig beyond the cursor, ensuring its order is unfeasible.
+Therefore, employing the 'peek ahead' technique by making an identical request with a size limit incremented by 10 enables us to assess whether the cursor was in order.

 If a provider makes a mistake we divide their weight in half, with all weights starting at 1
 ## Configure providers